RLPrice/Bryn-Meadows-Golf-Society-Blue-Bash/readme.md

 John wants to participate in forum discussions about recent events and matches, find out if any members are looking for playing partners, share his own golfing experience and insights and access member profiles to get to know fellow golfers.

-> The web page would need to implement a secure user authentication system to allow mwmbwrs to log into their accout.
+> The web page would need to implement a secure user authentication system to allow members to log into their account.
 This can involve username/password authentication or even integration with social media accounts.
 The webpage would need a dedicated forum section where mebers can engage in discussions about recent events and matches.
 Each discussion thread should be categorized for easy navigation.
 The webpage will ensure the user interface is intuitive and easy to navigate, with clear labels, buttons, and menus so members can easily access the desired features.
 Also, ensure the entire structure is mobile-responsive to allow members to access the community and its features seamlessly from their mobile device.

 #### **Frequent Visitor Goals**